Unscroller Home

 What is doomscrolling?

-Doomscrolling is the habit of repeatedly consuming upsetting or emotionally charged updates long after that scrolling stops being useful.
+Doomscrolling is the habit of repeatedly consuming upsetting or emotionally charged updates long after that scrolling stops being useful, often at the cost of sleep, focus, and important work.

 Why does doomscrolling feel addictive?